Timothy Demonbreun: Historical records and memorials

 No record of the burial site of Nashville's "First Citizen" survived.
 He was most likely buried at Nashville City Cemetery but early records no longer exist.
 A historical marker at the northwest corner of Third Avenue North and Broadway, in the city, marks the site of his home.

 In 1996 a monument sculpted by Alan LeQuire to honor Demonbreun was erected near Fort Nashborough, overlooking the Cumberland River in downtown Nashville.
 Demonbreun Street, named for him, crosses Interstate 40 in downtown Nashville.

 A monument has been erected in honor of Timothy Demonbreun at Carney Cemetery in Ashland City, Tennessee, but historians do not believe he was buried there.
-At the time of his death, this was the farm of his past mistress Elizabeth Bennett, and her husband Joseph Duratt.
+At the time of his death, this was the farm of his past mistress Elizabeth Bennett, and her husband Joseph DuRard.
+Elizabeth Bennett DuRard's grave is beside the monument.

 Name

 Because French orthography was so fluid at the time, and because of widespread variations in English orthography, the spelling and version of Demonbreun's name is of some debate.
 The preferred use today is Timothy Demonbreun, though the first name is sometimes rendered in the French as Timothé, Timothée or Timothe.
-As for the last name, it derives from the French words, de (of) mont (mount) bruen (brown) for of mount brown, and is also rendered variously as Demontbrun, de Montbrun, Demontbreun, de Montbreun, De Mont-Breun, De Monbrun, and others.
+As for the last name, it derives from the French words, de (of) mont (mount) bruen (brown) for of mount brown, and is also rendered variously as Demontbrun, de Montbrun, Demontbreun, de Montbreun, De Mont-Breun, De Monbrun, de Mon Breun, and others.
 Descendants of Demonbreun (it is a very common surname in Middle Tennessee) spell the name with and without the middle "T," as one word or two, with a "U" in place of the "O," with and without the "E," and with an "N" or an "M" at the end.
 In addition, other variations such as Demumbrine and "Demombrum" also exist.
 Demonbreun Street in Nashville shows the preferred spelling.
 A popular local pronunciation is /dəˈmʌmbriən/, and rhymes with "Northumbrian."